shruti701/Shruti701/README.md

 ## 👩‍💻 About Me

-🎓 3rd Year B.Tech Student in Artificial Intelligence & Data Science
+- 🎓 I am a final year B.Tech student in Artificial Intelligence and Data Science.

-📊 Passionate about Data Analytics and Data Visualization
+- 📊 I am passionate about Data Analytics and Data Science.
+- 💡 I enjoy working with data to discover insights and solve real-world problems.
+- 💻 I am continuously improving my skills in programming and data analysis.
+- 🚀 I love learning new technologies and building small projects.  n

 💻 Currently Learning:
 - Python